 There are several ways to fulfill the Arts Language Requirement, and if you are proficient in a language other than English you may have already fulfilled it!

-Entering Arts without a language proficiency other than English
+Entering Arts without proficiency in a language other than English

 If you are not proficient in a language other than English, you will need to complete up to 12 credits of one language.
 Once you start at UBC, you cannot take a high school language course to fulfill the requirement — you have to take university-level courses.
 I highly recommend you develop a plan to address the requirement within your first 60 credits.

 UBC language courses are structured in a series of 3-credit courses, from introductory to intermediate levels.
-If you have no background in the language, you’ll need to take 12 credits or 4 courses.
+If you have no background in the language, you’ll need to take 12 credits (4 courses).
 If you already have some proficiency in a language taught at UBC, you may be able to start at a more advanced level.
 This way, you could take fewer than 12 credits, depending on how advanced you are.
-It’s a good idea to talk to the language program about your proficiency as they’ll help you figure out if you can skip lower-level courses.
+It’s a good idea to talk to the language program advisor about your proficiency as they’ll help you figure out if you can skip lower-level courses.

 Along with offering courses in a wide variety of spoken languages, UBC also offers two introductory ASL (American Sign Language) courses.
 If you choose to take ASL 100 and 101 at UBC (3 credits each), you’ll have to take two more courses in another language to fulfill the language requirement.